 3. Make your story newsworthy

 This is crucial.
-You need to ask yourself why your story should interest anyone at all – not necessarily the journalist.
-Why should people care about this thing you want to share?
+You need to ask yourself why your story should interest anyone at all.
+This isn’t necessarily the journalist, because the journalist also writes for another audience.
+As such, it is the journalist’s job to write stories that would be of interest to this audience.
+Why should people care about this story you want to share?
 A newsworthy story gets media attention with very little effort.
-It gets the journalist’s attention with a well crafted subject line.
+You can easily get a journalist’s attention with a well-crafted subject line.

 To find out if your story is newsworthy, ask yourself the following questions: